Claudia Haas Plays

 Area Staging

 There is a story that Kafka found a young girl weeping in a park.
 He tried to console her, but she was bereft.
 She had lost her doll and would never get over it.
 Kafka announces that he has a letter that he found and he wonders if it could be from her doll.
 It was!
 And so began a three-week correspondence where Kafka wrote daily letters for the girl from her traveling doll.
 Her doll was not lost.
 She was merely traveling to see the world.
+Sometimes people come into your lives briefly but make an impact.
+And so it was for Sofie and Kafka who meet during a challenging times in their lives and form a friendship that changes their worlds for the better.
 The story might have gone something like this…

 FUMBLE AND THE FAIRIES